Testing Gemma 4 Local Execution on MacBook (16GB) — From Model Selection with Ollama to UI Building and Practical Project Implementation

 Long answer (Explain APIs in 2-3 sentences) 13.5 seconds

-It ran smoothly with no screen freezes.
-E4B fits in about 5-6GB of memory, well within the 11.8GB constraint.
+It operated comfortably without screen freezing.
+E4B fits in about 5-6GB of memory, so there's plenty of room within the 11.8GB constraint.

-Step 5: Building a Chat UI with Open WebUI
+Step 5: Build a Chat UI with Open WebUI

-Ollama itself is an API server, so we need a separate chat UI for browser use.
+Ollama itself is an API server, so we need to set up a separate chat UI for browser use.
 Open WebUI is the most popular choice.

 Preparing Docker Runtime Environment